Skip to Content

 The second phase of construction focuses on the reconstruction of Rosegarden Crescent, which began in April 2025.

-The overall construction project is expected to be substantially completed by December 2025.
+The overall construction project was substantially completed in December 2025.

 • May 2025- Rosegarden Crescent Road Closure Notice